LRFPV2/Strawberry_Cookie/README.md

 Extra filtering and circuitry to provide rock-solid ADC performance

 TODO:
-Post sample printer.cfg for Klipper
+Post sample printer.cfg for Klipper.

+Instructions and more documentation.